kimono-koans/httm/README.md

 * List file snapshots from remote backup pools (you may designate replicated remote snapshot directories).
 * For use with even `rsync`-ed non-ZFS local datasets (like ext4, APFS, or NTFS), not just ZFS.
 * Specify multiple files for lookup on different datasets
-* 3 native interactive modes: lookup, select and restore
+* 3 native interactive modes: browse, select and restore
 * ANSI `ls` colors from your environment
 * Non-blocking recursive directory walking (available in all interactive modes)
 * Select from several formatting styles.
 Parseable ... or not ...  oh my!